BornToBeRoot/PowerShell_ManagedCredential/README.md

 ## Description

-Module and script for secure encrpytion and decryption of credentials.
+Module and script for secure encrpytion and decryption of credentials in PowerShell.
 Encrypted credentials can be stored in an xml-file or variable and be decrypted from there.

 This function uses the [SecureString Class](https://msdn.microsoft.com/en-us/library/system.security.securestring(v=vs.110).aspx) from the .NET-Framework.
 Once encrypted credentials, can only be decrypted by the same user and on the same computer.